raman325/broadlink-rm-rest/README.md

 PORT | Specifies the port that the container will listen on.
 Note that if this is changed, the ```create``` command should be updated accordingly (e.g. ```-p <Public Port>:<PORT>```)

 #### Persist DB files
-In the ```shell docker run``` command listed above, the DB files (commands.db and blasters.db) will be persisted in /local/path/to/data on your host server.
+In the ```docker run``` command listed above, the DB files (commands.db and blasters.db) will be persisted in /local/path/to/data on your host server.

 ## API
 NOTE: All return values are in JSON format